DFE-Digital/publish-teacher-training/guides/authentication.md

 ## Find

-The Find servie is publicly available with one or two internal routes protected by basic auth.
+The Find service is publicly available with one or two internal routes protected by basic auth.

 ### Basic Auth